-- 2.9.8.
-For round ductwork the duct shall be supported as follows: - 2.9.8.1.1.
-For duct dimensions 900 mm (36") single strap hangers are acceptable. - 2.9.8.1.2.
-For duct dimensions over 900 mm (36") use trapeze hangers with rods provided on both sides of the duct. - 2.9.8.2.
-Minimum hanger sizes shall be in accordance with table 4-2 of SMACNA. - 2.9.8.3.
-Loading on trapeze bars shall be in accordance with Table 4-3 of SMACNA - 2.9.9.
-Install supports on both ends of duct turns, branch fittings and transitions. - 2.9.10.
-Do not hang ductwork from piping, ducts, other trades hangers, existing hangers, or equipment. - 2.9.11.
-Provide supports on each side of any duct mounted equipment or device, including fans, coils, dampers, etc, to permit removal of item without removal of adjacent duct sections. - 2.9.12.
-Provide supplemental steel required to support ductwork in shafts, mechanical rooms or on the floor where structural steel is not properly positioned. - 2.9.13.
+- 2.8.7.
+Support rectangular ducts in sizes 350 mm (26 in) and larger by galvanized steel angle with black galvanized steel rods to ASHRAE and SMACNA.
+Space the angle supports in accordance with the following table: - 2.8.8.
+For round ductwork the duct shall be supported as follows: - 2.8.8.1.1.
+For duct dimensions 900 mm (36") single strap hangers are acceptable. - 2.8.8.1.2.
+For duct dimensions over 900 mm (36") use trapeze hangers with rods provided on both sides of the duct. - 2.8.8.2.
+Minimum hanger sizes shall be in accordance with table 4-2 of SMACNA. - 2.8.8.3.
+Loading on trapeze bars shall be in accordance with Table 4-3 of SMACNA - 2.8.9.
+Install supports on both ends of duct turns, branch fittings and transitions. - 2.8.10.
+Do not hang ductwork from piping, ducts, other trades hangers, existing hangers, or equipment. - 2.8.11.
+Provide supports on each side of any duct mounted equipment or device, including fans, coils, dampers, etc, to permit removal of item without removal of adjacent duct sections. - 2.8.12.
+Provide supplemental steel required to support ductwork in shafts, mechanical rooms or on the floor where structural steel is not properly positioned. - 2.8.13.
 Beam clamps shall be double sided on ducts over 36 in. by 36 in.
-Use double sided or single sided beam clamps with retaining clips on all other sizes. - 2.9.14.
-Do not modify existing structural steel without approval and a structural engineer's review. - 2.9.15.
-Provide clamping systems that are compatible with the structural steel system of the building.
+Use double sided or single sided beam clamps with retaining clips on all other sizes. - 2.8.14.
+Do not modify existing structural steel without approval and a structural engineer's review.

-- 2.9.16.
-Use angle iron "V" construction supports or similarly rigid construction for vertical ducting that requires lateral support. - 2.9.17.
+- 2.8.15.
+Provide clamping systems that are compatible with the structural steel system of the building. - 2.8.16.
+Use angle iron "V" construction supports or similarly rigid construction for vertical ducting that requires lateral support. - 2.8.17.
 Ductwork mounted on roof or otherwise exposed to elements shall be supported with non-penetrating supports constructed of galvanized steel angles and channels, regardless of duct size.
-Standard of Acceptance: Portable Pipe Hangers (Canada) - 2.9.18.
+Standard of Acceptance: Portable Pipe Hangers (Canada) - 2.8.18.
 Provide angle sway bracing and diagonal cross bracing to the structure to provide support against maximum lateral loads that may be imposed on the ductwork installed downstream of fan discharges and ductwork exposed to wind loads, and any other locations exposed to lateral loads.